 Mechanical sensors for sound recognition

-Sound recognition systems, which generate triggers when certain types of sound are recognized, are being used in different domains these days: speech, music, healthcare, traffic, construction, etc...
+Sound recognition systems, which generate triggers when certain types of sounds are recognized, are being used in different domains these days: speech, music, healthcare, traffic, construction, etc...

 Typically, the way this works is that there is an always-on system that constantly samples the audio signal coming in through some input device (microphone), which is then processed by signal processing and/or machine learning algorithms to decide which type of sound is being perceived, and based on this classification a trigger signal can be sent out to take some kind of action, enter an event in a log, etc...